ch-shin/awesome/README.md

 ### Tools
 - https://github.com/thisiscam/math-with-slack
-  - Rendered math (MathJax) with Slack's desktop client (i.e. it will render latex equations after installation.)
+  - Rendered math (MathJax) with Slack's desktop client (i.e. it will render latex syntax after installation.)
   - For some cultivated people who talk with math equations in slack